Platform overview

 It’s a funny old thing when a crowded market creates disruptors, but then the disruptors themselves become a crowded market of similarly aligned brands.
 In this competitive industry, it comes down to branding, great products, and a little bit of luck to create a cult following that lifts brands to new heights.

 What’s one thing successful beauty brands have in common?
-They know how to use consumer data for brand tracking.
+They know how to use consumer data for brand tracking research.
 To reap the full rewards, however, you should gather your own data with brand tracking templates and reliable research.
 We’ve pulled together the very best consumer insights on the beauty industry to give you a future-looking glimpse at beauty trends, and what consumers really want from the industry:

 The Experts’ Guide to Brand Tracking